zalando/skipper/readme.md

     % kubectl create -f demo-deployment.yaml
     % kubectl create -f demo-svc.yaml

-Now we have a skipper-ingress as daemonset running exposing port 9999 on each worker node, a backend application with 2 replica2 running that serves some html at TCP port 9090 and we expose a cluster service with port 80.
+Now we have a skipper-ingress running as daemonset exposing the TCP port 9999 on each worker node, a backend application running with 2 replicas that serves some html on TCP port 9090, and we expose a cluster service on TCP port 80.
 Besides skipper-ingress, deployment and service can not be reached from outside the cluster.
-We now expose with Ingress our service to your network:
+Now we expose the application with Ingress to the external network:

     % cat demo-ing.yaml
     apiVersion: extensions/v1beta1